"Your lives are meaningless compared to HONDO!"

 Quantrill was born in Ohio and spent subsequent pre-War years in Illinois, Utah, Kansas...Hell, practically everywhere but a Southern state.
 A northerner who fought for the South, in reality.
 Just like Hondo--a commonality, if presented, would create understandable circumstances for Lane ending up a Raider.
 Not the only missed opportunity along these lines--the real Cole Younger was also motivated to become an underground fighter by the death of his father at Union hands, for example.

 The presence of so many infamous rogues seems more liability than asset, since the misdeeds of the James-Younger gang and Quantrill's Raiders are much more widely known than those of (say) the Apache Kid.
-That said, with Hondo and the Judas being such an outlier for the show in premise and quality, it's the presence of those figures and the cast (a cultist's dream) providing most of the entertainment value.
+That said, with Hondo and the Judas being such an outlier for the show in premise and quality, it's seeing those figures played by a cultist's dream cast that provides most of the entertainment value.

 "Say it clearer than that, Ford!"